Introduction to Family Law in Montana

 How Are the Child Support Payments Made?

 Child support payments are generally made by automatic income withholding unless the court finds a good reason why income withholding is not appropriate (M.C.A. § 40-5-411).
 Income also can be withheld if the child support payment is delinquent (M.C.A. § 40-5-412).
 Support is considered delinquent if it is 8 days overdue.
-If you and the children are receiving public assistance under Temporary Assistance to Needy Families (TANF), the child support payments must be made through CSED.
+If you and the children are receiving public assistance under Temporary Assistance to Needy Families (TANF), the child support payments must be made through CSSD.

 Notifying the Child Support Enforcement Division:

 If you are already receiving services from CSSD, or if you receive public assistance under TANF, you must notify CSSD that you have filed for a dissolution of marriage and/or parenting plan (M.C.A. § 40-5-202).

 Finally, every child support order also must include a provision about who will pay for the medical insurance and medical expenses of the minor children (M.C.A. § 40-5-805, 806, 807).

 The general rule is that a parent who has medical insurance available through his or her employment must cover the children, if the insurance is available at a reasonable cost.
 If both parents have health plans, they may both provide coverage for the children.
 Sometimes the court will order both parents to pay premiums, deductibles, or other health care expenses based on percentages determined by the child support guidelines.
 For instance, one parent may have to pay one-third of the expenses, while the other parent pays two-thirds.
 The obligation to provide medical insurance ends when the child support obligation ends (M.C.A. § 40-5-808).